maheshJosephSadashiv/com.dev.video-search-engine/README.md

 The output of the system is an interactive media player that displays the matched video, starting at the frame corresponding to the query video.

 ## Key Features
-- **Robust Video Indexing**: The system uses a combination of shot boundaries, color, motion, and sound features to create a unique digital signature for each video in the database.
+- **Robust Video Indexing**: The system uses a combination of color, frequency coefficients, and sound features to create a unique digital signature for each video in the database.
 - **Efficient Matching**: A vector database is used to store the pre-computed video signatures, allowing for fast and accurate matching of the query video sub-signature.
 - **Interactive Media Player**: The final output is presented in a custom media player that allows users to play, pause, and reset the video, ensuring seamless playback of the matched content.
 - **Extensible Architecture**: The modular design of the system makes it easy to incorporate additional feature extraction techniques or switch to different vector database solutions in the future.